-David Asman joined FOX Business Network (FBN) as an anchor in September 2007, and co-hosts "After the Bell" (4 PM/ET) with Liz Claman.
+David Asman joined FOX Business Network (FBN) as an anchor in September 2007, and co-hosts After the Bell (weekdays 4-5PM/ET) with Melissa Francis.

 Prior to joining FNC, Asman served as The Wall Street Journal's editorial features editor.
 He joined the newspaper in 1983 as an editorial writer, where he edited the Manager's Journal and the Americas columns in addition to writing editorials and over 100 articles from Latin America and elsewhere.
 In 1994, Asman was named senior editor for the paper's editorial page where his role was combined with administrative responsibilities.